Majnu (1987 film)

 Majnu is a 1987 Indian Telugu-language romantic tragedy film produced, written and directed by Dasari Narayana Rao.
 It stars Nagarjuna and Rajani, with music composed by Laxmikant–Pyarelal.
 The film released on 14 January 1987 alongside Sobhan Babu's Punnami Chandrudu, Balakrishna's Bhargava Ramudu and Krishna's Thandri Kodukula Challenge was recorded as a Blockbuster at the box office outperforming the other films.
 The film was remade in Tamil as Anand.

-Plot

-Rajesh (Nagarjuna) is a racy youngster who falls in love with Alekhya (Rajani).
-Things go well when Rajesh and Alekhya plan to get married, and that is when a root of suspicion lands in Rajesh's mind through a friend.
-The suspicion is something about Alekhya's character, and when Rajesh inquires about it, the latter gets furious.
-She questions Rajesh, asking him about how he can suspect her by believing a friend's word.
-She also comes to the conclusion that his love is not worth accepting.
-The impulsive-natured Rajesh also finds her questioning arrogant, and the couple breaks up.
-The real trouble starts for Rajesh after Alekhya leaves him, and he starts feeling sorry for his impulsive nature.